amgrubb/amgrubb.github.io/_pages/grubb-lab.md

      style="float: right; height: 200px; padding-left: 30px;" />
 **Megan Varnum** '24 (STRIDE 2019-2021, SURF 2020, Volunteer Fall 2022)
 Megan is from Eastern Washington and joined the lab as a STRIDE student in September 2019.
-She is pursuing a double major in engineering and computer science.
+She is pursuing a double major in Computer Science and Mathematical Statistics.
 Outside of academics, Megan competes on the varsity Smith College track and cross country team.
 </div>

 <div style = "height: 250px; margin: 25px;" markdown = "1">